Skip links

 Many substances have widespread effects on the body.
 This can be quantified through blood tests, imaging, and other forms of lab work.
 At various points throughout your rehab, your psychiatrist may order fresh sets of tests to monitor your progress as your body recovers.
 The results of these tests may be used to tweak various elements of your treatment.

-monitoring physical recovery
+monitorings physical recovery

 Finding Alternative Interventions For Medical Conditions

 Many people find themselves in the difficult position of no longer being able to use prescription medications that they have become addicted to.
-The problem is that the conditions those medications were prescribed for don’t just disappear.
+The problem is that the conditions those medications were prescribed don’t just disappear.
 Your psychiatrist can work with you to find an alternative form of treatment for your condition.
-This might mean a different medication, or some form of physical or mental therapy.
+This might mean a different medication or some form of physical or mental therapy.

 Evaluating Readiness To Leave Rehab

 Addiction rehab can be an incredibly healing experience, but the prospect of rejoining the real world can be daunting.
-Sadly, some people leave rehab prematurely, and have to return when they suffer a relapse.
+Sadly, some people leave rehab prematurely and have to return when they suffer a relapse.
 It is important to know that a relapse is just a setback – it does not mean that rehab has failed.
 But it is better to avoid relapse if at all possible.
 One of the ways in which this is possible is through an assessment of readiness.
 Along with the rest of your treatment team, your psychiatrist can help you determine whether you are ready to leave rehab, or whether it would be better for you to stay and strengthen some of the skills and tools you have been working on.

 Psychiatric Rehabilitation And Recovery In A Compassionate Setting